Kalari marma massage

 More about Kalari chikitsa

 Kalari chikitsa is the healing system of Kerala’s martial art, Kalaripayattu.
-Kalari chikitsa was developed to prevent and treat the injuries and improve the fighting skills of the Kalaripayattu warriors.
-The methods used for the ancient warriors remain effective for treating modern aches, pains, and injuries.
+It developed alongside Kalaripayattu to help prevent injuries, support recovery, and improve the fighting skills of its warriors.
+It continues today as a traditional approach for supporting modern aches, pains and injuries.

 - 0424 939 130